Sugar Cookie Cheesecake Recipe – This cheesecake is packed full of sugar cookies in the crust, filling, and crunchy topping.

 - Place a large pan of water into the oven to wait for the cheesecake.
 The springform pan should fit into the pan.

 - In a standup mixer, beat the cream cheese and sugar until smooth.
 Scrape down the sides and bottom.
-Add in the eggs, heavy cream, powdered sugar cookie mix and vanilla.
-Fold in the sprinkles by hand to prevent them from "bleeding" and turning the cheesecake colors.
+Add in the eggs, heavy cream, dry sugar cookie mix, and vanilla.
+Fold in the sprinkles by hand to prevent them from “bleeding” and turning the cheesecake colors.

 - Pour into the prepared crust.

 - Make the crumble.
-Mix together the powdered sugar cookie mix with the cold butter. add in the almonds and the oats.
+Mix the dry sugar cookie mix with the cold butter.
+Add in the almonds and the oats.
 Sprinkle over the cheesecake batter.